mikebenfield/redwood/redwood_cli/README.md

 # Redwood CLI

-Redwood is an implementation of a Decision Forest classifier available as a Rust library or a command line program.
-It uses a compact, cache friendly format for speed.
+Redwood is a fast and accurate Decision Forest implementation.
+This crate, Redwood CLI, is a command line interface to Redwood.

 Within this directory, you can do
 ```
-cargo run --release -- train_predict --train_file FILE --test_file FILE --prediction_file FILE
+cargo run --release -- prob_train_predict --train_file FILE --test_file FILE --prediction_file FILE
 ```

 The train file should have one instance per row, with features separated by